MalekMansour/Killer-Invasion/Ideas.md

    - Anonymous Tracker (150 Ⱡ)
    - RedHacker (185 Ⱡ)

-5. Killer
+4. Killer
--  The more the player stays on the dark web, different individuals might start sending text messages to the player asking for favors or sending threats.
--  Various outcomes will lead to the killer coming to the player's house to attack.
 - The killers might appear in front of the door/outside the window/etc.
 - The player can use sound cues (e.g. footsteps in the garden) or visual cues (e.g. door peephole, window blinds) to detect nearby killers.
-- Players can hide in the closet or under the bed.
+- Players can hide under the bed.
-- 4 lights on = 15 - 18 Minutes to leave.
-3 Lights on = 10 - 15 Minutes to leave.
-2 Lights on = 7 - 10 Minutes to leave.
-1 Light on = 3 - 7 Minutes to leave.
-0 Lights on = 2 - 3 Minutes to leave.
+- 4 lights on = 12 - 16 Minutes to leave.
+3 Lights on = 8 - 12 Minutes to leave.
+2 Lights on = 4 - 8 Minutes to leave.
+1 Light on = 2 - 4 Minutes to leave.
+0 Lights on = 1 - 2 Minutes to leave.

 5. Police:
-- Sound cues: police siren
-- If you hear police sirens but there is nothing outside the window --> Not for you.
-If you hear police sirens and there are police cars outside the window --> The police are coming --> Log out of the dark web, turn off all the lights, and hide.
+- If the insanity level reaches 100%, the police will come for you in the next 5 - 25 minutes.
+There is no way of surviving the police if they come to your house.

 6. Ambience:
   - Cars driving by, owl, dog barking, etc.

 7. Gamble:
 - If you are really desperate to get money, you can gamble online.
-You can either do blackjack or roulette.
+You can play blackjack.
 - The more the player bets, the less chance he has of winning.
-- The website will only open later on in the game.
+- The website will only open later on in the game (after 2 AM)
-- If he has the player has a winning streak, it will stop him from winning.

-8. Lights:
-- The player has to keep the light open (most of the time) because if the house is too dark, the insanity level will go up much faster.
-- There are 4 light switches in the house.
-When you hide from the killer/police, you have to turn off all the lights.
-The more lights are turned on, the higher the chance you will get caught in your hiding place.

-9. Tarot Cards: There is a website where you can buy a deck of Tarot cards for $60.
+8. Tarot Cards: There is a website where you can buy a deck of Tarot cards for $60.

-10. Programs
+9. Programs
 Anonymouse:
 Hacking people's IP addresses and finding out their real address.
 You can then send hitmen on those people.